By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 This idea of separating out the things we just know from general knowledge and those things we can tell the exact time and place where we learned it has been studied in children.
 (See Bemis, et al., 2011, note that for once I found one of the studies that I was thinking of.)

-Their study on very young children, looked at the times the kids could tell you specifically when and were they were when they first learned something and the times they felt they “just knew” something.
+Their study on very young children, looked at the times the kids could tell you specifically when and where they were when they first learned something and the times they felt they “just knew” something.
 They came up with some interesting ideas, albeit the conclusions are a bit tentative.
 But research types never seem to know anything for sure they just know they need to study this more.

 Even in preschool kids, females seem more likely to remember the story of when they learned something rather than to just know that fact.
 Boys at that age just take it for granted they know what they know, more often than girls.
 Don’t lay this on genetics though.
 Researchers have concluded that this comes from the way the parents were spending more time telling their daughters stories about why things were the way they were as opposed to just saying to boys things were that way because they were.

 When a little boy tells you he is smart or handsome he believes this is just because it is so.
 A little girl will be able to provide evidence.
 She is smart because her grandma said so.
 She is also cute because dad says so and very cantankerous, whatever that is because mom said so.
 See the difference in these two approaches?